matloff/fastStat/StatBareMin.md

 mean weight = &beta;<sub>0</sub> + &beta;<sub>1</sub> height + &beta;<sub>2</sub> age

-so our prediction for the mean weight of such a person is
+so our prediction for the weight of such a person is

 &beta;<sub>0</sub> + &beta;<sub>1</sub> 70 + &beta;<sub>2</sub> 28